 Projects may focus on either applied or theoretical research.
 The Foundation is especially interested in substantive papers from the social sciences, which place community association housing within political or economic organizational models.
 In all cases, the topic must have the approval of the graduate student's general academic advisor, or of another full-time faculty member who will supervise the Hanke Fellow's project.
 The project topic must have potential of furthering understanding of residential community associations.

 Evaluation and Selection

 A selection committee administers the Hanke Fellowship program, including the screening and initial evaluation of applicants.
-Evaluation of applicants is on the basis of academic achievements, faculty recommendations, demonstrated research and writing ability, and the nature of the proposed topic and its benefit to the study and understanding of community associations.
+Evaluation of applicants is on the basis of appropriateness of academic achievements, faculty recommendations, demonstrated research and writing ability, and the nature of the proposed topic and its benefit to the study and understanding of community associations.
 The Board of Directors of the Foundation makes the final selection.
 All awards will be based on merit, without regard to race, gender, or religion.
 Fellows are expected to prepare a research paper on community associations.
 Review our style guide for specific program details (MS Word).

 Stipends and Payments

 Stipends and payments come from the Foundation for Community Association Research and are sent to recipients in three equal payments.